The CenturyLink Cloud has updated the Server Alerting capabilities which offer a new way to create and manage alert policies.

 Q: How do I create alert policies in the Control Portal?

-A: Visit the Alerts page using the main navigation menu, then choose create alert policy.
+A: Visit the Infrastructure page using the main navigation menu, then choose Policies.
 Provide a name for the policy and a specific utilization threshold for CPU/memory/storage that should trigger an alert.

 Q: Where do I add alert policies to a server?